MikeMcl/decimal.js/README.md

 npm run build
 ```

-will create *decimal.min.js*, and a source map will also be added to the *doc* directory.
+will create *decimal.min.js* and a source map.

 ## Licence